rhythm0708/sling-fighter/ProjectDocument.md

 **Describe how you showcased your work.
 How did you choose what to show in the trailer?
 Why did you choose your screenshots?**

 ## Game Feel and Polish - Jethro Immanuel Peralta

-**Document what you added to and how you tweaked your game to improve its game feel.**

 Even though this is listed as sub-role, this to me felt like my main role, as I spent the most time getting the game to just intrisically feel good.
+It was intrisically linked to my main role of Movement/Physics anyway, so I don't think this distinction is too important.
+However, I ended overlapping on many other roles and polished up group members' work.
+Again, they provided lots of the initial work that I simply built on top of.

 ### Movement and Physics Were Key
 A core of the game feel was in the Physics/Movement: our mechanic of slinging needed to feel really good for the game to work.
 I've already went over most of the implmentation details in my main role section.
 In-terms of what makes this movement feel good, my main goal was to keep the player moving till they hit a rope.
 This give the game its snappy feeling as there's a "tension-and-release"; the player moves quickly and has to make quick sidesteps when slinging, then they have a pause to decide on their next sling when touching another rope.
 And again, the sense of tactility with the rope physics plays a big part in making the game feel good in a player's hands; there's a sense of physicality to the player hitting the ropes and slinging off them.